mpvnet-player/mpv.net/docs/Manual.md

 mpv.net requires the .NET Framework 4.8 and Windows 7 or higher and a modern graphics card.

-For internet streaming yt-dlp must be downloaded and installed manually.
+For internet streaming from YouTube and similar sites, yt-dlp must be copied into the mpv.net folder or the user environment variable PATH must be edited to include the yt-dlp folder.

 #### File Associations